Slovakia, Hungary won't back EU sanctions on Russian energy

 “So, we will insist on the exemption, for sure,” Sulik told reporters.

-Slovakia’s almost fully dependent on Russian oil it receives through the Soviet-era Druzhba pipeline.
-Hungary is also heavily reliant, though other major energy importers like Germany said it could cope if the EU banned Russian oil, with officials still noting “it is a heavy load to bear.”
+Slovakia is almost fully dependent on Russian oil it receives through the Soviet-era Druzhba pipeline.
+Hungary is also heavily reliant, though Germany, another major energy importer, said it could cope if the EU banned Russian oil, with officials still noting that “it is a heavy load to bear.”

 Hungarian Foreign Minister Peter Szijjarto said the country will not vote for any sanctions “that will make the transport of natural gas or oil from Russia to Hungary impossible.”